DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-08-03-allowing-candidates-to-edit-application.md

 ## Sections candidates can edit

 When a candidate has submitted an application and wants to edit a section of the form, we show the summary page with change links.
 We also show the question ‘Have you completed this section?’.
-If the candidate says ‘Yes’ after making their edits, we will [push the updates through to Manage teacher training (Manage)] so the provider can be alerted to the change.
+If the candidate says ‘Yes’ after making their edits, we will show the updates in Manage teacher training (Manage) so the training provider can be alerted to the change.

 ![Screenshot of the 'Personal information' summary screen which shows a users Name, Date of birth and Nationality, next to these sections is a change link so the user can edit the information.
 Below this is a question that says 'Have you completed this section?' with yes or no options for the user to select.
 Below this is a green button that says 'Continue'.](editable-section.png)